-Remember: Before you adopt (or obtain legal custody of) a child in Togo, you must have completed the above four steps.
-Only after completing these steps, can you proceed to finalize the adoption or grant of custody for the purposes of adoption in Togo.
+Remember: Before you adopt a child in Togo, you must have completed the above four steps.
+Only after completing these steps can you proceed to finalize the adoption.

-The process for finalizing the adoption (or obtaining legal custody) in Togo generally includes the following:
+The process for finalizing the adoption in Togo generally includes the following:

 Note: Additional documents may be requested.

-Now that your adoption is complete, there are a few more steps to take before you can head home.
+Once your adoption is complete, there are a few more steps to take before your child can head home.
 Specifically, you need to apply for three documents before your child can travel to the United States:

-If you have finalized the adoption in Togo, you will firstneed to apply for a birth certificate for your child so that you can later apply for a passport.
+Once you have finalized the adoption in Togo, you will first need to apply for a new birth certificate for your child.
+Your name will be added to the new birth certificate.

 To receive a new birth certificate for your child, submit the adoption decree to the “etat-civil” of the city where the adoption took place.
 There will be a CFA 5,000 (approximately $10) fee.
 It takes about one week to receive a new birth certificate (Acte de Naissance).

 Your child is not yet a U.S. citizen, so he/she will need a travel document or passport from Togo.